MARRIAGE & FAMILY-BASED PETITIONS

 Under United States immigration law, U.S. citizens or Lawful Permanent Residents may be able to sponsor some foreign national relatives to become permanent residents in the U.S. There are two types of visas for this purpose, separated by the type of relation.

 Anaheim Immigration Attorney Fady Eskandar can assist families process petitions and applications for family immigration visas.
-Contact our offices today to get additional information about the visa process and get a free consultation.
+Contact our office today to get additional information about the visa process and get a free consultation.

 The first category is for “Immediate Relatives”.
 There’s no legal limit to the number of foreign national immigrants allowed entry to the United States under this type of visa.